openai/universe-starter-agent/README.md

 the experience should be similar to the agent as if it was played locally.
 The problem itself is more complicated because observations and actions are delayed due to network latencies.

-You can also peek what the agent is doing with a VNCViewer.
+More interestingly, you can also peek what the agent is doing with a VNCViewer.

 ### Atari